Tasmania

 We are personal compensation lawyers for public liability claims in Tasmania.
 If you sustain an injury in any public place, there may be an option for you to pursue a public liability claim for compensation.
 You may have sustained your injury in a place controlled by a private person/entity (for example, a supermarket) or a government authority (for example, on a council-controlled footpath or playground).
 You will need to show that your injury happened because of someone else’s negligence.

-• Dog attacks;
+• Dog attacks

-• Slips and falls at private residences;
+• Slips and falls at private residences including rental properties

-• Boating accidents;
+• Boating (marine) accidents

-• Sports field accidents;
+• Sports accidents

 • Recreational activities (for example, accidents at public pools, rock climbing, sky diving, go-kart racing)